-Reduce your diet’s impact on the planet by adopting eco-friendly dining this week or all year.
+Reduce your diet’s impact on the planet by adopting an eco-friendly meal plan this week or all year.
 Even adopting one day a week of planet-friendly eating can make a huge impact.

 MONDAY: Meatless/Vegan Monday

 During WWI, the government encouraged Americans to reduce their intake of staple foods to aid the war effort—in part by adopting Meatless Monday and Wheatless Wednesday.
 Though those days were left behind after the war, climate activists have also pushed for people to eat meat-free at least one day per week, because of a study by think tank Worldwatch stating that the UN has vastly under-estimated the impact of animals, and that 50 percent of all greenhouse gases come from meat, dairy, and egg farming.

 Ideas for vegetarian dinner: